-• True hives are raised, itchy, larger than dime-sized, come and go, move around the body, and change shape and size.
+True hives are raised, itchy, larger than dime-sized, come and go, move around the body, and change shape and size.
+True hives are uncomfortable.
+Ask if the rash bothered the child

-• Keep in mind that many parents refer to any rash as "hives."
+Keep in mind that many parents refer to any rash as "hives."
 Get a description every time.